 Kickers help to distinguish which hand is better when two hands are of the same value.

 For example, A♠4♦ up against A♥K♣ on a board A♦2♣J♥6♦6♥ would be “outkicked” by the K♣.
 Even though both hands have aces-up the K trumps the 4.

 Kickers do not help to form the rank of the hand itself.
 They are only used to help rank the following hands:

-In other words, because all hands that have a rank of a straight or better already use all five cards to make their poker hands, it’s impossible to have a kicker in these situations.
+Hands that rank as a straight or better use all five cards, so it’s impossible to have a kicker in these situations.

-On the other hand, if both you and your opponent have a pair of Aces or the same three-of-a-kind, let’s say, then kickers are used to determine who exactly has the stronger hand of the two.
+Say both you and your opponent have a pair of Aces or the same three-of-a-kind.
+Then you would use the kickers determine who exactly has the stronger hand.